 In 2014, Bodie graduated with a BS in Environmental Science and was named the Presidential Scholar for Huxley School of the Environment.
-He is currently an NSF Graduate Research Fellow pursuing a PhD in the Energy and Resources Group.
+He is currently an NSF Graduate Research Fellow and a PhD candidate in the Energy and Resources Group.
 Bodie will usually abandon his desk after snow storms in the Sierras, or just on sunny afternoons when he’d rather be trail running.